BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 Harbinger of Evil, Terror.

-One of Nine â€” *Nine rings of power were gifted by Sauron to the race of Men.*
+One of Nine — *Nine rings of power were gifted by Sauron to the race of Men.*

 There can only be a maximum of nine Ringwraith models, of any combination (including Ringwraiths or any of the named Wraiths), in your force.
 Additionally, a Hero wearing the Ring is not invisible to these models as he is to others.

-The Servants of Evil â€” *Whilst all of the NazgÃ»l are bound to the will of Sauron, each of them is slightly different, and as such fights in a different way.*
+The Servants of Evil — *Whilst all of the NazgÃ»l are bound to the will of Sauron, each of them is slightly different, and as such fights in a different way.*

 When choosing which NazgÃ»l to field, pick one option from the list that follows.
 Each NazgÃ»l may only be taken once, unless otherwise stated.

-Unholy Resurrection â€” *Through their dark power, the NazgÃ»l of Dol Guldur are able to return to the field of battle repeatedly if they are defeated.*
+Unholy Resurrection — *Through their dark power, the NazgÃ»l of Dol Guldur are able to return to the field of battle repeatedly if they are defeated.*

 If a model with this special rule is slain, place a marker where it was removed from the board.
 In the next Priority phase, after Priority has been rolled, roll a D6.
 On a 3+, the model regains 1 Wound and may be placed anywhere within 6" of the marker, so long as it is not placed in base contact with an enemy model.
 Any Might or Will points that were spent remain spent.
-Whilst the marker is in play, the NazgÃ»l counts as on the board for the purpose of working out whether your force is Broken or reduced to 25% â€” though they cannot hold objectives and will still count as slain for the purposes of any special rules that would require a model to be slain (such as a Heroic Combat).
-If the roll is a 1 or a 2, then the NazgÃ»l has been banished â€” remove the marker and the NazgÃ»l from play.
+Whilst the marker is in play, the NazgÃ»l counts as on the board for the purpose of working out whether your force is Broken or reduced to 25% — though they cannot hold objectives and will still count as slain for the purposes of any special rules that would require a model to be slain (such as a Heroic Combat).
+If the roll is a 1 or a 2, then the NazgÃ»l has been banished — remove the marker and the NazgÃ»l from play.
 Wounds caused by Magical Powers or Elven-made weapons inflict a -1 penalty to the Unholy Resurrection roll.
 If, when the game ends, a marker is in play and the corresponding NazgÃ»l is not on the board, that NazgÃ»l will count as having been slain for the purposes of victory conditions.

 **THE WITCH-KING OF ANGMAR**